 Health special secretary Dawood Bareach told Dawn the financial incentives demanded by the representatives of protesting doctors were unrealistic.
 The demands came despite the Rs4 billion incentives package dispended by the government to elevate the salary structure of the doctors last year.

 He said the Punjab government had given a sufficient salary raise to doctors through the Health Professional Allowance (HPA), including Rs15,000 for BS-17 doctors, and Rs10,000 for BS-18 and above doctors.

 They were already getting Rs4,000 monthly Non-Practicing Allowance (NPA) for medics in BS-17 and BS-18 and Rs6,000 for those in BS-19 and above.

-He said the young doctors working in three categories — House Officers (HOs), Postgraduate Trainees (PGs) and Medical Officers (MOs) — have been getting salaries more than the employees working in other government departments in the same
+He said the young doctors working in three categories -- House Officers (HOs), Postgraduate Trainees (PGs) and Medical Officers (MOs) -- have been getting salaries more than the employees working in other government departments in the same grade like engineers.

 Mr Bareach claimed at present an HO was getting Rs24,000, PG Rs42,500 and an MO Rs44,000 as stipend.